BSEL-UC3M/VFSS_analysis/README.md

 ## Notes & Considerations
 - This repository is under active development.
 - The current version of nnU-Net used for training and inference is **version 1**.
 An update to **version 2** is planned.
+- Two models are provided (and can be downloaded from the Zenodo repository indicated above).
+These are the two best-performing models: **Task010_VFSS** (default), and **Task008_VFSS**
+    - Be aware that the performance on the models will depend on your data (and how similar it is to the training data).
+All the preprocessing is adapted to the training data from our institution.
+Modifications may be required.
 - A sample VFSS file is provided at:
   `VFSS_analysis/data/raw_VFSS/test/healthy_001`
    - The file is in AVI format, compressed to preserve quality.
 It may not be compatible with all video players.
+   - The VFSS with the manual labels, as well as the predictions and parameters analyzed, are also provided.

 ---